-- Are specifically requested by a charitable organization working on-site
+- Items are specifically requested by a charitable or local organization working on-site

-- Are available in sufficient quantity to serve affected populations
+- Items are available in sufficient quantity to serve affected populations

-- Are easily integrated into existing relief and development programs
+- Items are easily integrated into existing relief and development programs

-In stark contrast, cash donations can be used immediately by relief organizations to purchase exactly what survivors need, when they need it.
-The kindest donations satisfy survivors’ most urgent needs – monetary donations do this simply and efficiently.
+It can be very challenging for individual donors to meet the criteria listed above.
+In stark contrast, cash donations are the simplest for donors, most efficient for relief organizations and most effective for disaster-affected people.
+They can be used immediately by relief organizations to purchase exactly what survivors need, when they need it.
+The kindest donations – cash – satisfy survivors’ most urgent needs simply and efficiently.